 Healing by primary intention is when your doctor approximates the edges of the wound together with stitches.
 This process allows for faster healing because your body does NOT have to fill in the giant hole in your wound.
 It is less work for your body to repair.
 This method of healing is only available in certain situations but most notable in lacerations where you sustain a cut.

 If your wisdom teeth are only mildly impacted, there is a good chance that you won't need stitches after the extraction.
 The reason is that the extraction process is very similar to a fully erupted wisdom tooth.
 There isn't any additional steps that your dentist needs to perform.

-The picture above shows a slightly impacted wisdom tooth on the lower left.
 Most of the molar is erupted out of the gums with only a small part of the left side which is still covered by the gums slightly.
 This wisdom tooth is about 90% erupted.

 In order to have this tooth removed, you mostly treat it as if it was fully erupted.
 After the extraction, if you try to visualize it, there still isn't enough gums to pull it together with stitches.
 This situation is usually better left to heal on its own without sutures.